 The University of Pennsylvania Carey Law School welcomes four distinguished scholars and teachers to the standing faculty, with Lisa Fairfax, Jasmine Harris, Sandra Mayson, and Jennifer Rothman bringing their diverse intellectual pursuits to the Law School.

-These new hires are in addition to the eleven standing faculty members who have joined the Law School in the previous five years.
+These new hires are in addition to the ten standing faculty members who have joined the Law School in the previous five years.
 They each bring a wealth of scholarly and experiential expertise and embody a range of diverse perspectives and methodologies in their teaching and research.

 Additionally, three practitioners have been appointed to the Legal Practice Skills (LPS) faculty to enhance academic programs and educate and mentor Penn Law students.

 Lisa M. Fairfax joins the University of Pennsylvania as a Presidential Professor and co-director of the Institute for Law & Economics, teaching Corporations along with other business law courses at the Law School.

 Before coming to Penn Law, Professor Fairfax was the Alexander Hamilton Professor of Business Law at George Washington University Law School, where she taught courses in the business arena, including Corporations, Contracts, and seminars covering topics in securities law, corporate transactions, and corporate governance.
 Additionally, she was the Director of the GW Corporate Law and Governance Initiative.